website

 Amanda running on the beach with a good vibes shirt on

-I hope this list of ways to connect to a deceased loved one helps you.
+I hope this list of ways to cope with death and connect to a deceased loved one helps you.
 If you're experiencing your own sorrow, old or new, please know that you're not alone and I'm thinking of you.

 I’d love to hear if you have other ways of coping with death.
 Comment below or send me a message on social media @alisonrosevintage.